lacyyy/DZSimulator/docs/optimization-ideas.md

 ## OPTIMIZATION IDEAS, UNORDERED:

 ### LOADING TIME REDUCTION:
+- Compile with Clang or GCC instead of MSVC, any speed improvements?
 - PARSING CSGO MAPS:
     - Load packed PHY files in order of their position in the BSP file without reopening it each time?
     - Don't parse/load lumps we don't need (leafface lump? face lump?)